Inventory Financing Options Compared

 How it works: You receive the full loan amount upfront.
 Repayments begin immediately, on a fixed schedule.

 Cost: Usually an annual interest rate.
 May include arrangement fees.
-Early repayment penalties are common.
+Some term loans include early repayment charges or early settlement conditions, so check before signing.

 Best for: